spray/spray/README.markdown

 ### Installation

-_spray-json_ is available from the [scala-tools.org][] respositories.
+_spray-json_ is available from the [scala-tools.org][] repositories.
 There is no official release yet, but the current snapshot is `1.0-SNAPSHOT`.

-If you use SBT you can include it in your project with
+If you use SBT you can include _spray-json_ in your project with

-    val sprayJsonModuleConfig = ModuleConfiguration("cc.spray", ScalaToolsSnapshots)
+    val sprayJsonModuleConfig = ModuleConfiguration("cc.spray.json", ScalaToolsSnapshots)
     val sprayJson = "cc.spray.json" %% "spray-json" % "1.0.0-SNAPSHOT" % "compile" withSources()

 _spray-json_ has only one dependency: the parsing library [parboiled][] (which is also a dependency of _spray-server_ and _spray_client_, so if you use _spray-json_ with either of them you are not incurring any additional dependency).
+Currently it is built against Scala 2.8.1.
+A Scala 2.9.0 version will be available shortly after 2.9.0 final is shipped.

 ### Usage

 _spray-json_ is really easy to use.
 Just bring all relevant elements in scope with

     import cc.spray.json._

-and do one or more of the following things:
+and do one or more of the following:

 1. Parse a JSON string into it's Abstract Syntax Tree (AST) representation